kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/supported-image-formats.md

 ## Camera RAW

 Image I/O decodes RAW files from most camera vendors – Canon, Nikon, Sony, Fujifilm, Olympus, Panasonic, Pentax, Leica, Hasselblad, Adobe DNG, and others.
-Nuke passes them straight through, so they load without any extra setup.
+The decoder passes them straight through, so they load without any extra setup.

 ``AssetType`` has no RAW constants – there are dozens of vendor-specific identifiers.
 Most RAW files are TIFF containers under the hood and sniff as ``AssetType/tiff``; the rest, such as Canon's ISO-base-media CR3, sniff as `nil`.